rdkcentral/Thunder/docs/plugin/config.md

 #### Modify Config

 Controller will allow modifying the in-memory config for the plugin.
-This will not survive restarts of the WPEFramework daemon
+This will not survive restarts of the Thunder daemon

 !!! warning
 	It is only possible to modify plugin configuration when the plugin is not currently activated.
 If the plugin is activated and an attempt is made to modify the config, an `ERROR_GENERAL` error will be returned.
 Deactivate the plugin and try again.